How to Set Up Your Own Hedge Fund in 2026

 Read Article

-This guide explains how to set up your own hedge fund by focusing on the single most important decision: jurisdiction selection.
+This guide explains how to set up your own hedge fund by focusing on both the critical jurisdiction decision and the essential steps to launch, operate, and scale your fund.

 What is a Hedge Fund?